KristanLaimon/WhatsBotCord.js/README.md

 </div>
 <h1 align="center"> Whatsbotcord.js </h1>

-**_WhatsBotCord_** is a lightweight, TypeScript-based library for building WhatsApp bots with a Discord-inspired command system (e.g., **\_!youcommand**, **@everyone**, and _more_).
+**_WhatsBotCord_** is a lightweight, TypeScript-based library for building WhatsApp bots with a Discord-inspired command system (e.g., **\_!yourcommand**, **@everyone**, and _more_).
 Built as a wrapper around Baileys.js, it abstracts complex Baileys.js internals, providing an intuitive, type-safe interface for managing WhatsApp groups and individual chats.
 Designed from developers to developers to create custom bots with ease.

 > Note: WhatsBotCord its on very early beta, not full usable yet, soon will be ready for use.